gordonmike/Projects/README.md

 # Projects

-In this Repository, I will upload all the AI (Artificial Intelligence) Related Projects or Mini-Projects I have completed.
+In this Repository, I will upload all the AI (Artificial Intelligence) Related Projects or Mini-Projects I have completed in the University.